blockblockdata/medalla-data-challenge/a002/an_analysis_of_data_propogation_latencies_in_ethereum2_medalla_testnet.md

 <!-- y = -3.324e-07 x^3 + 0.000627697 x^2 + -0.337291 x + 78.0857  -->

 The scatter plot and the fitted function in the above figure suggest differences in mean `InclusionDistanceAvg` values across different values of `NoOfCommittees`.
-To this end, box plots have been drawn, where the dependent variable/attribute is `InclusionDistanceAvg` and the categorical independent variable/attribute is `NoOfCommittees`.
+To this end, box plots have been drawn, where the dependent variable/attribute is `InclusionDistanceAvg` and the categorical independent variable/attribute is `NoOfCommittees` (the box plot on the left hand side below).

 ![](./images/inclusion-distance-boxplots.png)